RichardLitt/standard-readme/spec.md

 - Link to a contributing or contribute file -- if there is one.
 - Be as friendly as possible.
 - Link to the GitHub issues.
 - Link to a Code of Conduct.
-A Code is often in the Contribute section or document, or set elsewhere for an entire organization, so it may not be necessary to include a link for each module.
+A CoC is often in the Contribute section or document, or set elsewhere for an entire organization, so it may not be necessary to include the entire file in each repository.
+However, it is highly recommended to always link to the code, wherever it lives.
 - A subsection for listing contributors is also welcome here.

 ### License